torchlight-api/engine/README.md

 The Torchlight Engine is free software, released under the MIT license.

-Themes and grammars are governed by their own license.
+Themes and grammars may be governed by their own license.